-Are you using tags the best way possible in Infusionsoft?
+Are you using marketing tags to the fullest?

-Tagging is a great tool if you use it right, yet we commonly come across Infusionsoft users who are not using tagging effectively, or who are dumping every contact into the same list with no tagging happening at all.
+Tagging is a great tool if you use it right, yet we commonly come across clients who are not using tagging effectively, or who are dumping every contact into the same list with no tagging happening at all.

 Some people are even just tagging their leads for “someday” because they think they should be, but there is no pattern to their tags, and when the time comes, they don’t remember what the tags meant.

-Making good use of tags will not only give you a better system for using your Infusionsoft account, but it will help with using other tools, such as Segmetrics.
+Making good use of tags will not only give you a better system for understanding how your leads go through your marekting funnels, but will help with using other tools, such as Segmetrics.

 So why use tagging and how can you do it better?